benjaminv/rizon/README.md

 # rizon
-Everything that is development for this small business.
+Everything that is developed for this small business.